Meet Your National

 World YMCA Emergency Assistance Fund

 The World YMCA Emergency Assistance Fund for staff and retirees was founded as “Secours Speciaux” in 1950 to help staff with little or no means to meet personal and family needs.
 It continues to help people facing medical crisis, natural disasters, inadequate or no pension or problems created by political turmoil and human rights violations.
-You may donate securely by clicking the "donate" button below.
-YMCA staff or retirees with more than five years employment who wish to apply for a grant may request an application by email from the World YMCA office.
-Click the "request" button below.
+Click the button below to visit the World YMCA Emergency Assistance Fund website where you may donate securely and/or request a grant application.

 World Brotherhood Fund